Skip to Content

 From Forest to Form | Japanese Carpentry at Shōya House

-Left Image: Master carpenter Akinori Abo using a sharp tool on wood.
-Top Right: An image of close-up of a knife-like tool.
+Left: Master carpenter Akinori Abo using a sharp tool on wood.
+Top Right: Close-up of a knife-like tool.
 Bottom Right: A hand planing the wood.

 Date